-It’s not just how much you wear that helps you stay warm.
+It’s not just how much you wear that will help you stay warm this winter.
 What you wear also matters.
 Some of the best fabrics to don for warmth are:

 Moisture-wicking fabrics and natural fibers are ideal for the winter.
 Silk and wool are both breathable fibers that help keep you warm and pull sweat away from your body.
 Many types of base-layer shirts and pants are made from wool, silk, or breathable and moisture-wicking synthetic fabric.

 Flannel and fleece are popular in the winter too.
 But it’s best not to wear them directly against your skin, as they don’t have the moisture-wicking properties of wool or silk.
 If you get a little toasty in a flannel shirt or a fleece and start to sweat, the shirt just becomes damp.
 As your body cools itself off, wearing a damp shirt makes you feel colder.

 The foods you crave in the winter are probably very different from what you want in the summer.
 In the winter, you want foods that warm up your core.
 Appropriate winter meals usually require a fair amount of cooking or baking.

 But you don’t just feel cozier when you eat them.
 Cooking meals also warms up your home as the heat from your stove or oven travels to other areas of your space.

 Plus, cooking saves you money.
 Eating at restaurants gets expensive.
 There’s also the cost of traveling to your favorite eatery or paying for delivery, plus the time cost of travel.
 And if you eat out often in the winter, you have to venture into the cold frequently.